To use your own font in Frontify, your font must be uploaded to Frontify. This is possible via the Font Block.

 On the other hand, a Web Font is a font specifically designed for use in web pages and is loaded with CSS @ font-face declaration.
 This makes the user’s browser downloads web fonts and renders text correctly.

 At Frontify, we use Web Fonts.

 If your company does not use an online font library such as Google or Adobe Fonts, you need to build a zip web font package and upload it over the Self-Hosted tab when picking a Fonts block.
-Building a font package means creating folder with fonts and css files that you will later compress into a zip file.
+Building a font package means creating a folder with fonts and CSS files that you will later compress into a zip file.

 Example of building a web font package and uploading it:

 The font I want to use in Frontify is Montserrat Bold and Montserrat Light.

 To start, create a new folder.
 Name it with name of your font.